SkyhawkAnalytics/Mobile-SDK-Handbook/MobileSDK_Handbook.md

 ![](./Images/gimbal.png)

 The gimbal is the mechanism that keeps the camera steady while the drone moves, absorbing shock from vibrations and sudden movements.
 The gimbal is also responsible for controlling the direction that the camera is pointing in.
-The camera interface allows you to control and get information about the gimbal.
+The gimbal interface allows you to control and get information about the gimbal.

 ### Main Controller